PollyHannah/Phylogenomic-study/README.md

 This is where we take the freshly re-annotated sequences and identify a set of core genes with the help of OrthoFinder.

 ### Sort proteome files by taxonomic level
-We run Orthofinder three times - once each with genomes at the family, genus and species level.
+We run OrthoFinder three times - once each with genomes at the family, genus and species level.
 To do this we need to sort the proteomes we generated as part of 'Part One: re-annotation and quality check' into three seperate directories.

 To do this, run the below script which will copy the proteomes in the directory `proteome_2_family` and save the the species proteomes to the `proteome_2_species` and the genus proteomes to `proteome_2_genus`.
 The script uses the text files `file_list_genus.txt` and `file_list_species.txt` to do this.